quicwg/base-drafts/draft-ietf-quic-transport.md

 failures might only be detected by other means, such as timers.

-An endpoint that wants to improve the chances that it triggers a Stateless Reset when its peer loses state can pad all packets it sends - aside from those containing only ACK and PADDING frames - to 38 octets.
+An endpoint that wants to improve the chances that it triggers a Stateless Reset when its peer loses state can pad all packets it sends to 38 octets.

 # Frame Types and Formats